Lesterpaintstheworld/terminal-velocity/terminal_velocity_creative_process_log.md

   - **Event**: [Description of the event]
   - **Milestone**: [Description of the milestone]

-## Log Entry: Initial Draft of Chapter 1 Completed
+## Log Entry: Initial Draft of Chapter 1 Completion

 - **Date**: [Insert Date]
 - **Chapter**: Act 1, Chapter 1